Determining the normal subgroups of the automorphism groups of ultrahomogeneous structures via stabilisers: Acknowledgements

 \section{Acknowledgements}

-The first author would like to thank Dugald Macpherson, his PhD supervisor, for helpful comments regarding \Cref{p: no reg nrm subgp for finite lang}.
+The first author would like to thank Dugald Macpherson, his PhD supervisor, for helpful comments regarding Proposition \ref{p: no reg nrm subgp for finite lang}.
 The second author would like to thank David Evans for a number of helpful conversations during this project: his suggestion to consider point-stabilisers for the dense local order $\mb{S}(2)$ was the key initial idea which inspired the rest of this paper.
 He would like to thank Aleksandra Kwiatkowska for her work with him on understanding amalgamation in $\mb{S}(2)$ and hypertournaments while writing the paper \cite{KSW25} -- this was important background knowledge for the current paper, and took a considerable amount of time.
-He would also like to thank Dugald Macpherson for his interest in the project and for introducing him to the first author, who had independently and contemporaneously shown the simplicity of $\Aut(\Sn)$ as part of his PhD thesis \cite{Ber26} (via a different approach, using \Cref{p: no reg nrm subgp for finite lang}).
+He would also like to thank Dugald Macpherson for his interest in the project and for introducing him to the first author, who had independently and contemporaneously shown the simplicity of $\Aut(\Sn)$ as part of his PhD thesis \cite{Ber26} (via a different approach, using Proposition \ref{p: no reg nrm subgp for finite lang}).
+We would also like to thank Colin Jahel for enlightening comments on an initial version of this paper (see Remark \ref{r: failure of WEI for sg}).